PhysSandbox

 Why does the left side always show the anode?

-The drawing is reorganized after reading your two half-cell choices so that oxidation (lower E° as a reduction couple) is always on the left and reduction on the right.
+The drawing is reorganized after reading your two half-cell choices so that oxidation is always on the left and reduction on the right.
+For dissimilar metals that means the lower-E° couple; for a concentration cell it means the more dilute ion side.
 That matches the usual textbook sketch of electron travel through the external wire from anode to cathode.

 How is Q built when silver (Ag⁺/Ag, one electron) is paired with zinc (two electrons)?